OpenBankingUK/conformance-suite/docs/setup-guide.md

 Running a test plan on the FCS involves five steps, as follows:

-1. Start / Load test - Select a template. **TBC**
+### Start/Load test - To start a new test select the Ozone PSU template.

-2. Discovery - Review the discovery file and update as required.
+### Discovery - Review the discovery file and update as required.

     You will need to update the discovery file with some values should be retrieved from Ozone.
 To view these values, download the "Postman Environment" file from the "Postman" tab on the Ozone registration page. _I used [jsonlint.com](https://www.jsonlint.com)